-The proposed house will have a moderately complex design with a moderately complex roofline and will be oriented with a southeast aspect.
-Buffer material around the structure will be of rock and gravel.
+The proposed remodel will have a moderately complex design with a moderately complex roofline and will be oriented with an east aspect.
+Buffer material around the structure will be of gravel.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

 The roofing material will consist of metal.
-Soffit material will be of cement board.
+Soffit material will be of metal.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep gutters and roofs clear of leaves and needles.

-The exterior wall material is to be hardi plank.
-The structure will have 31 medium to large sized windows.
-Windows will be double glazed with Low E-coating and tempered glass.
-Frames will be made of aluminum clad.
-Exterior doors are to be fire-rated, and made of solid core composite material that is not less than 1-3/4 inches thick.
+The exterior wall material is to be treated timber.
+The structure will have 28 windows of all sizes.
+Windows will be double glazed with Low E-coating and tempered glass with frames made of wood clad material.
+Exterior doors are to be firerated, and made of solid core wood that is not less than 1-3/4 inches thick.
 There will be no window wells present on the structure at this time All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns uphill faster and will create a great deal of radiant heat.